-Plastics have become ubiquitous in our daily lives thanks to its convenience and low prices.
-But it comes with a cost; our mistreatment and mismanagement of the material has made it one of the biggest environmental problems of our lifetime.
-Millions of tons of plastic waste is dumped every year, a majority of which makes its way into the oceans, harming wildlife and ecosystems in the process.
+Plastic has become ubiquitous in our daily lives thanks to its convenience and low prices.
+But it comes with a cost.
+Our mistreatment and mismanagement of the material have made it one of the biggest environmental problems of our lifetime.
+Millions of tons of plastic waste are dumped every year, a majority of which makes its way into the oceans, harming wildlife and ecosystems in the process.
 Yet 91% of all plastic that has ever been made is not recycled.
 Read on to discover more shocking plastic pollution statistics, and why it is crucial to take action now to reduce our global plastic consumption and production before it’s too late to reverse the damage.

 8 Plastic Pollution Statistics to Know About

 1. The World Generates 300 Million Tonnes of Plastic Waste A Year

 The first commercially available plastic product was launched in 1907 but mass production didn’t start until 1952.
 Since then, annual plastic production has increased nearly 200-fold where today, we produce as much plastic globally as two-thirds of humanity’s total mass.
 Our reckless plastic use and consumption has driven the world to generate approximately 300 million tonnes of plastic waste each year to keep up with demand, 60% of which ends up in our natural environment or landfills.